targuy/BNHtmlTableViewHelper/README.md

 - a Class that use that NSMutableDictionnary as initializer to help a UITableViewController to manage an HTML Table from a website as a datasource

-Example of category usage :
+<b>Example of category usage :</b>

 1) Define a template for your table simply with this litteral syntax.

-The template is an NSArray of NSDictionnaries.
+- The template is an NSArray of NSDictionnaries.
-Each NSArray item is a column you want to read, each dictionnary contains the column name, the XPath and a Block to perform on the return of XPath request.
+- Each NSArray item is a column you want to read,
+- each dictionnary contains the column name,
+- the XPath and
+- a Block to perform on the return of XPath request.

 a) Choose every key name for column name you want to extract.
 b) With an html inspector, extract the XPath element you need from the webpage.